 The technology's predictive intelligence works together with sensors and smart dampers to take into account, for example, the number of people in the building and the weather, to optimise air-flow to cool areas evenly.
 The system therefore enhances occupants' comfort while maximising energy and operational efficiency.

+The thermal storage tank will be in the basement of the office tower of the Labrador Tower development.
+PHOTO: SP GROUP

 The hybrid active system of chilled beams to be incorporated into Labrador Tower does away with the motors or fans of conventional air-conditioning systems.
 Chilled water produced by SP Group's design-patented chillers is delivered directly to the ceilings of the office space, cooling the air there by induction and forced convection, thus saving energy.
 Stanley Huang, group chief executive officer of SP Group, said: "Leveraging our established suite of sustainable and digital-energy solutions, Labrador Tower has achieved the Green Mark Platinum Super-Low Energy certification from the Building and Construction Authority.
 This serves as a blueprint for similar mixed-use developments seeking higher energy efficiency."